 Buying Or Building A Granny Flat

-There are a few different approaches to taking when it comes to incorporating a granny flat onto your property, such as erecting a freestanding structure in your backyard or constructing a supplementary house as an extension above the garage.
+When it comes to incorporating a granny flat onto your property, there are a few different approaches that you can take, such as erecting a freestanding structure in your backyard or constructing a supplementary house as an extension above the garage.

 What Rules And Regulations Need To Be Considered?

 Concerns about the availability and expense of housing have driven governments in a number of Australia's states and territories to implement legislation that makes it simpler to construct granny flats.